RoboPhred/oni-save-parser/README.md

 ## Game Compatibility

-This library currently supports the Recreation Update (save version 7.15).
+This library currently supports the Automation Innovation Update (save version 7.16).

 This library intends to parse the most recent version of the save file as tracked by the stable (non-test) version of the game.
 Old versions will not be supported, and changes in test branches will not be integrated until the feature makes its way to the public stable version.